-There are no types of existing noises in the area that would affect this project
+There are no types of existing noises in the area that would affect this project.
+There is the railroad but this project is not affected by the noise from periodic train traffic.

 2) What types and levels of noise would be created by or associated with the project on a short-term or a long-term basis (for example: traffic, construction, operation, other)?
 Indicate what hours noise would come from the site.